 Freedom Now is a U.S.-based non-profit, non-governmental, and non-partisan organization that works to free individual prisoners of conscience through focused legal, political and public relations advocacy efforts.

 Prisoners of conscience are persons detained for their political, religious, or other beliefs or because of their ethnic origin, sex, sexual orientation, color, language, national or social origin, economic status, birth or other status—who have not used or advocated violence.

 Freedom Now’s work to free prisoners of conscience is supported through generous individual contributions and foundation grants.
-Some of these foundations include:
+Some of these foundations have included:

-Freedom Now receives tremendous pro bono support from law firms,* some of which include:
+Freedom Now receives tremendous pro bono support from law firms,* some of which have included:

 *Law firm support for Freedom Now is limited to the case(s) which have cleared its legal and business conflicts process and does not imply or actually mean support for other cases or the general operations of the organization.

 Freedom Now is able to assist prisoners of conscience around the world with the support of pro bono translation services.
 Organizations which provide these services include: